daedaleanai/exp-bminator2/doc/ddln-bminator2-ICD.md

 4. The BMInator transmits a stream of event messages with IMU, health and timing information, over a serial port to the Host Unit.
 5. The BMInator transmits responses to commands over the same serial port.
 6. The BMInator supplies up to 10W of power to a heater element to maintain a preset temperature of an external heating element.
+7. The BMInator's firmware can be updated in a fail-safe atomic way.

 ## Physical interface